JpCurada/PH_GRDP_-Dashboard/README.md

 "The statistical tables (or datasets) including documents (collectively as material) on this site are classified under Open Data with Creative Commons Attribution License (cc-by).
 This means that you are free to share (copy and redistribute) the material in any medium or format; remix, transform and build upon the material without any restrictions other than proper source attribution:"

-The project's Raw Data used can be found in the folder entitled 'Raw_Extracted_Data' in the GitHub Repository of this project.
+The project's Raw Data used can be found in the folder entitled 'Raw_extracted_data' in the GitHub Repository of this project.
 Those are the files formatted in excel (xlsx).

 Data Source: https://openstat.psa.gov.ph/Database/Gross-Regional-Domestic-Product